 Computers and GFX Cards

-If you’re serious about video editing most computers built-in the last four years should be able to decode 4k video.
-You’ll just want to make sure you have a decent graphics card with at least 1-2GB of video memory.
+If you’re serious about video editing, most computers built in the last four years should be able to decode 4k video.
+You’ll just want to ensure you have a decent graphics card with at least 1-2GB of video memory.
 My card has 4GB.

 Hard Drives

-Having a solid-state drive or a raid is just about a requirement now days.
-You also need to make sure you can connect USB 3.0, USB-C, Thunderbolt, or eSata.
-USB2.0 and Firewire 800 won’t cut it.
+Having a solid-state drive or a raid is just about a requirement nowadays.
+You also need to ensure you can connect USB 3.0, USB-C, Thunderbolt, or eSata.
+USB 2.0 and Firewire 800 won’t cut it.

-I’ve used Sonnet raids for years but have recently made the switch to OWC.
-I’ve also used the Lacie 4Big and various other Lacie raids which I like.
+I’ve used Sonnet raids for years but have recently switched to OWC.
+I’ve also used the Lacie 4Big and various other Lacie raids, which I like.

 Editing

 Working with your footage is pretty straightforward these days.
-Just copy your clips off your card and store them one your edit drive.
-I’ve listed up above where the files are located on your SD memory card based on what format you shoot in.
+Just copy your clips off your card and store them on your edit drive.
+I’ve listed above where the files are located on your SD memory card based on what format you shoot in.

 Working With Premiere

-Premiere can take just about any kind of file now, so just drag and drop whatever you shot into Premiere and you should be good to go.
+Premiere can take just about any file now, so just drag and drop whatever you shot into Premiere, and you should be good to go.

-One really important tip that I highly recommend you get in the habit of; is to set your autosave files to a drive other than your edit drive.
-So if your edit drive happens to die, you’ll still have your project file and you can relink everything to your backup.
-I had this happen once on a huge TV spot, but because my project autosave set to my internal drive, I was able to relink to the backup footage and be up and running in a mater of minutes.
+One really important tip that I highly recommend you get in the habit of is to set your autosave files to a drive other than your edit drive.
+So if your edit drive happens to die, you’ll still have your project file ,and you can relink everything to your backup.
+I had this happen once on a huge TV spot, but because my project autosave was set to my internal drive, I was able to relink to the backup footage and be up and running in a matter of minutes.

-Here is a basic template you can copy in Premiere to keep you organized.
-This is my basic start that works for most projects, but every project is different so I’ll change a few things to fit what I need.
+Here is a template you can copy in Premiere to keep you organized.
+This is my basic start, and it works for most projects, but every project is different, so I’ll change a few things to fit what I need.

 You should also match your Finder or Window Explore file structure to match this.
 Except you would change Sequences to Project Files.